 You can pursue a certificate-, master’s-, or doctorate-level business information systems graduate degree through on-campus, online, or hybrid formats.

-People with backgrounds in business, computer science, information technology, engineering, and even the social sciences might pursue a graduate degree in business information systems.
-In most cases, students must have a bachelors degree in business information systems or related field to pursue a graduate certificate or master’s degree, and in some cases, students must have a master’s degree (not a graduate certificate) to pursue a doctorate degree.
+People with backgrounds in business, computer science, information technology, engineering, and even the social sciences might pursue a graduate degree program in business information systems.
+In many cases, students need to have a bachelors degree program in business information systems or a related field to pursue a graduate certificate or master’s, and in some cases, students need to have a master’s (not a graduate certificate) to pursue a doctorate.
 Some certificate programs offer credits transferable to master’s programs, and some doctorate programs have built-in master’s programs which enable students to pursue their master’s and doctorate through one program.
 Students may emerge from business information systems graduate programs prepared to work in small, medium, and large businesses across industries.